stereohorse/provisioning-comparison/README.md

 5. Install Mesos agents
 6. Deploy sample app

+Quick info:

+Zookeeper is used for distributed coordination.
+Mesos master manages cluster resources.
+Marathon uses these resources to run apps.
+Mesos agents are immediate apps executors & resource manager of each node.

 Zookeeper, Mesos master & Marathon are installed in HA mode (on all 3 nodes).
-All vms additionally are Mesos agents nodes.
+All vms are Mesos agents nodes.

 ### Endpoints